EAT: a simple and versatile semantic representation format for multi-purpose NLP: Conclusions and future work

+\eat is the first generic NLP application of the conjunctivist framework in semantics.
+Despite drastically reducing the number of semantic roles from alternative formats, it maintains expressiveness by optimizing these roles motivated by the theory.
+The versatility of \eat makes its possible uses in information retrieval tasks open-ended. \eatseq could also be applied to other forms of text transformation beyond changing grammatical class, such as altering lexical arguments themselves.
+Further theoretical work connecting \eat more systematically to different semantic frameworks (like DRT) as well as alternative linguistic analyses would also be important extensions.

+In line with much prior work in NMT \citep{Luongetal2015, GoogleTranslate2016}, we used LSTMs with attention in the encoder-decoder network.
+More recently, the \emph{Transformer} architecture has demonstrated strong performance in sequence-to-sequence mapping \citep{Vaswanietal2017}.
+An important further task is thus to optimize \eat-input for classifier architectures beyond LSTMs, especially Transformers.
+Another crucial future application is applying \eat beyond English.
+The tripartite role scheme abstracts away from surface word order, and would allow variation between inflectional systems.
+Modifications would thus mostly be confined to the grammatical features.
+There is also theoretical work suggesting the linguistic framework we used (Section \ref{sec:argument-structure-syntax}) to be applicable across languages, at least on an appropriate level of abstraction (e.g. \citealt{Ramchand:Svenonius2014, Wiltschko14}).
+While this remains controversial, it is worth exploring how well \eat and its linking to syntax could be extended to multiple languages with minimal changes.

-We would like to thank Luca Pajola for his help on implementation, and Mika Juuti for valuable discussions related to the project.
-This work has been partially supported by the Helsinki Doctoral Education Network in Information and Communications Technology (HICT).
+\textbf{Acknowledgements.} We thank prof. N. Asokan and Dr. Mika Juuti for valuable discussions related to the project, and Luca Pajola for helping with early-stage implementation.
+Tommi Gr\"{o}ndahl was funded by the Helsinki Doctoral Education Network in Information and Communications Technology (HICT).